EternalRival/decision-making-tool-task/README.md

 ## Mentor review Evaluation

-- Submit app for mentor review according to [Submission Requirements](#repository-and-submission-requirements)
+- Submit app for mentor review according to [Submission Requirements](#repository-and-submission-requirements).
 - Evaluation is based on [Technical Requirements](#technical-requirements-160).

 ## Mentor/Moderation Penalties (Up to -100%)